-SHAREHOLDER FEES (fees paid directly from your investment) Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None Redemption Fee (as a percentage of amount redeemed within 90 days or less from the date of purchase) None ANNUAL PORTFOLIO OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment) 1.35% Management Fees Distribution (12b-1) Fees None Other Expenses 0.28% Total Annual Portfolio Operating Expenses 1.63% Fee Waiver and/or Expense Reimbursement1 0.00% Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement1 1.63%
+SHAREHOLDER FEES (fees paid directly from your investment) Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None Redemption Fee (as a percentage of amount redeemed within 90 days or less from the date of purchase) None ANNUAL PORTFOLIO OPERATING EXPENSES (expenses that you pay each year as a percentage of the of your investment) value Management Fees 1.35% Distribution (Rule 12b-1) Fees None Other Expenses 0.33% Total Annual Portfolio Operating Expenses 1.68% Fee Waiver and/or Expense Reimbursement 1 0.00% Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement 1 1.68%

-'Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Institutional Class I of the Portfolio for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding dividend expenses, borrowing costs, interest expense relating to short sales, interest, taxes, brokerage commissions and extraordinary expenses), as a percentage of average daily net assets, exceed 1.75% through February 28, 2021.
+1Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Institutional Class I of the Portfolio for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding dividend expenses, borrowing costs, interest expense relating to short sales, interest, taxes, brokerage commissions and extraordinary expenses), as a percentage of average daily net assets, exceed 1.75% through February 28, 2022.
 This fee waiver and expense reimbursement agreement may be terminated by the Board at any time and will automatically terminate upon the termination of the Investment Advisory Agreement.

-Example: This example is intended to help you compare the cost of investing in the Portfolio's Institutional Class I shares with the cost of investing in other mutual funds.
-The example assumes that you invest \$10,000 in the Portfolio's Institutional Class I shares for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that Institutional Class I's operating expenses remain the same.
+Example: This example is intended to help you compare the cost of investing in the Institutional Class I of the Portfolio with the cost of investing in other mutual funds.
+The example assumes that you invest \$10,000 in the Institutional Class I of the Portfolio for the time periods indicated and then redeem all of your shares at the end of those periods.
+The example also assumes that your investment has a 5% return each year and that the Institutional Class I's operating expenses remain the same.
 The example does not take into account brokerage commissions that you may pay on your purchases and sales of Institutional Class I shares of the Portfolio.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
 These costs, which are not reflected in annual portfolio operating expenses or in the example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's portfolio turnover rate was 31% of the average value of its portfolio.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 21% of the average value of its portfolio.